txt/mase/src/doc/READING.md

 + It can take a full day to read the first paper.
 + But after reading ten papers, they can do it much faster.

-The rest of this page offers
+Since reading is so important, the rest of this page offers

 + Notes on [how to read papers, faster](#how-to-read-papers-faster)
 + A [reading assignment](#exercises-in-reading-faster_ that lets students practice their skills.